nbhat1998/PintOS/doc/threads.md

 >
 > How do you ensure that the highest priority waiting thread wakes up first for a (i) lock, (ii) semaphore, or (iii) condition variable?

+(i) Locks implement semaphores, that handle waking up threads.
+(ii) Semaphores have a list of waiters.
+We handle waking up the thread with the highest priority by sorting the list of waiters before waking them up.
+We prevent race conditions by blocking interrupts before sorting the list.
+(iii)

 > A4: (3 marks)
 >
-> Describe the sequence of events when a call to lock_acquire()
-> causes a priority donation.
+> Describe the sequence of events when a call to lock_acquire() causes a priority donation.
 How is nested donation handled?

 > A5: (3 marks)
 >
-> Describe the sequence of events when lock_release() is called
-> on a lock that a higher-priority thread is waiting for.
+> Describe the sequence of events when lock_release() is called on a lock that a higher-priority thread is waiting for.

 ### SYNCHRONIZATION